juanburgos/100-days-of-code/log.md

 ### Day16  #100DaysOfCode

-Days of JavaScript update: Learned about Random Number Generation, Control Statements, Conditionals & Logic, Comparators and Equality, and combined everything to make an better version of the BMI Calculator. 👨🏻‍💻🙌🏻#BeerTime
+Days of JavaScript update: learnt about Random Number Generation, Control Statements, Conditionals & Logic, Comparators and Equality, and combined everything to make an better version of the BMI Calculator. 👨🏻‍💻🙌🏻#BeerTime

 ### Day17  #100DaysOfCode